cyberwani/sDashboard/README.md

 * Full support for all Flort2 charts.
 * Support for chart click and selection
-* Support to listen for widget rearrangement and get the re-arranged widget definitions array
+* Support to listen for widget rearrangement and get the rearranged widget definitions array
 * Improvements to maximize feature on widgets, Widgets can now maximize to full screen
 * Source code for the library reduce by 15% when compared to previous code ( I know this is a show off :D)
 * Re- architectured the way we render charts to support more type of charts instead of sticking to bar, pie and line.
-* Added example to render an already existing dom element as a dashboard widget (see the twitter widget on the demo page)
+* Added example to render an existing dom element as a dashboard widget (see the twitter widget on the demo page)

 Previous version : V1.0